blackaceatzworg/poli307/syllabus.md

 ## Assignments

 _Reading Quizzes_: There will be five "pop" reading quizzes throughout the semester.
-These quizzes will be given randomally in class.
+These quizzes will be given in class at random with no prior announcement.
 They will cover the assigned reading for the week (see the schedule below) and can only be taken in class. __No make-up quizzes will be possible__.

 _Papers_: Papers will be expected to be the equivalent of 3--4 double spaced pages, with 1" margins, and 12-point Times New Roman font.
 Because